Looking to try out CHAMP selling? In this guide, we'll explain what the CHAMP sales methodology is, how it works, and why sales teams should use it.

 - What does your ideal solution look like?

-Once you know that the solution you have to offer aligns with your lead’s challenges, you need to determine if this is the right person to talk to.
+Once you know that the solution you have to offer aligns with your lead’s challenges, you need to make sure they're not the wrong person to talk to.

 If they don’t have the appropriate authority, you could waste time convincing them your solution is the perfect fit — just to hit a wall when the person in charge of making a purchasing decision doesn’t agree.

-However, it’s important to note that just because a lead isn’t the final decision maker doesn’t mean you should disregard or try and bypass them completely.
+However, it’s important to note that just because a lead isn’t the final decision maker doesn’t mean you should disregard them or remove them from the sales funnel completely.

-Your initial lead can point you to or help you connect with the right person or be an advocate for you in trying to convince other decision-makers on the team.
+Your initial sales lead can point you to or help you connect with the right person within the company's organizational structure or be an advocate for you in trying to convince other decision-makers on the team.

 Your goal at this phase is to figure out how much authority your lead has and who else might need to be involved in the decision-making process.